digitaldonkey/ethereum/Readme.md

 },
 ```

-Then you should be able to install the module as usual (through Composer):
+Composer commands need to be run from the drupal directory

 ```
-# Composer commands need to be run from the drupal directory
-cd ..
+# Download using composer
-composer require drupal/ethereum
+composer require drupal/ethereum drupal/restui drupal/admin_toolbar
+composer install

+# Enable the modules
 cd web/
-drush en ethereum -y
+drush en ethereum restui admin_toolbar_tools -y
 ```

 Visit /admin/config/ethereum/network, save the configuration settings then check the status page at /admin/reports/ethereum to verify that it's working.

+## Networks & Ethereum nodes

+**Networks** are Drupal configuration.
+This module provides a List of networks ([ethereum.ethereum_networks.yml](https://github.com/digitaldonkey/ethereum/blob/8.x-1.x/config/install/ethereum.ethereum_networks.yml)).
+Ethereum nodes and Networks are matched by the Ethereum network ID.
+Currently there is no UI for editing networks.
+You can add new network IDs by changing file above and re-enabling the module.

+**Network Settings** are provided at */admin/config/ethereum/network*.

+**Ethereum Server** also refered as *Ethereum Nodes* are the connection to the Ethereum Blockchain.
+We manage the Servers as editable configuration entities.

+**Default Network** setting allows to select a default route Drupal will use to connect to Ethereum Blockchain.

 ## Running your own Ethereum node

+**Ganache** is a very easy to use Ethereum Blockchain for development and testing.
+It is [available for many platforms](https://truffleframework.com/ganache) and has a Block explorer build in.

+**Docker Ganache-cli** has no Block explorer, but it allows you to keep a persisten *test chain*.
+Have a look at [ganache-cli-docker-compose](https://github.com/digitaldonkey/ganache-cli-docker-compose).

+**Geth** is the *go-ethereum client*.
 If you want to use geth (go-ethereum client), <a href="https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum">install it</a> then start the geth server with rpc.
 On a Mac this looks like this (be aware that the "*" allows connections from any host):

 ```